-And a huge intercooler was built by Spearco to fit in the
+And a huge intercooler was custom built by Spearco to fit in the

 position (more info is available in my Spec

 This car was originally equipped with an automatic transmission and I considered my options for something that would hold up to more power.
-I settled on a custom race-prepared Volvo AW-71 auto trans built by Art Carr Racing Transmissions in Huntington Beach, CA. Once installed, the new drivetrain seemed to run pretty well, logging a best Zero to 60 time of 5.9 seconds while running about 14 psi of boost.
-But from the beginning I felt the new motor was not running to its desired high-power potential.
-The ignition was still stock and I remember spending a lot of time trying to get the primitive boost retard system to mesh with everything else.
+I settled on a custom race-prepared Volvo AW-71 auto trans built by Art Carr Racing Transmissions (now California Performance Transmissions) in Huntington Beach, CA. Once installed, the new drivetrain seemed to run pretty well, logging a zero to 60 time of 5.9 seconds while running about 14 psi of boost.
+But from the beginning I felt the new motor was not running to its desired potential.
+The ignition was still stock and I remember spending a lot of time trying to get the primitive mechanical boost retard system to mesh with everything else.
 It never did that very well.
 As is always the case with modified cars, it's never enough.
-In 2003 I upgraded the SDS fuel injection system to include a crank-triggered ignition system that was fully programmable.
+In 2003 I upgraded the SDS fuel injection to include a crank-triggered ignition system that was fully programmable.
 It helped a lot.
 I also installed a coil-over spring package I got from MVP (no longer available).
 I was very impressed with the handling improvement.
-Things were stiffened up substantially, since I opted for 200 lb. front springs and 175 lb. rears.
-I had a chance to take the car to a VCOA track day at Thunderhill Raceway in Northern California and the coil-overs really seemed to make the handling for the car.
+Things were stiffened up a bit.
+I opted for 200 lb. front springs and 175 lb. rears, since this car was still a daily driver.
+I had a chance to take the car to some VCOA track days at Thunderhill Raceway in Northern California and the coil-overs really seemed to make the handling better for the car.
 There are more photos of this installation in my Spec Sheet Page.

-like this is NEVER done.... so to keep that idea
+like this is NEVER done.... so to keep that concept

 alive, in 2004 I